Regionals Dates ’25: Christchurch, Sunday 30 March, and Auckland, Sunday 13 April

 Renee Kang has been a legendary volunteer for a number of our events.
 We LOVE seeing our baristas level up!
 Representing: Society Coffee Roasters Bio: I have a passion for coffee and find it interesting to see how coffee taste changes by various elements.
 I have been working in coffee for a while and possibly starting my career in another industry soon, I’d like to join this competition as a closure for my coffee journey for now.

-Nelson Ik Run Soon This will be Nelson’s first time on the Barista stage, but he’s no stranger to competition—having volunteered in all of our championship events last year and even organizing his own events in Auckland.
+Nelson Ik Run Soon This will be Nelson’s first time on the Barista stage, but he’s no stranger to competition—having volunteered in all of our championship events last year and even organizing his events in Auckland.
 Representing: Starbucks NZ Bio: I’m here to challenge myself and dive deeper down the rabbit hole.
 Come watch my adventure!

 Regional Workshop online Wednesday 26 February> Free for baristas registered before February 17 and compulsory for all judges.